uriroos/recruiter-email-filter/README.md

 ### Do you hate recruiters?
 No, I certainly don't hate them.
 We even work with a selected few (yes, yes, this makes me also part of the problem).
 However, my mailbox tends to explode if I don't filter their drip campaigns out of my inbox.

+As a famous programmer once said: "If every recruiter learned to code we wouldn't have this problem". -TL

 ## Implementing the list
 No automatic NPM install/extensions here (yet) unfortunately.